Ads Management

 1. Open LSA dashboard → Leads

-3. For any lead that was invalid: click the three dots (⋮) → Dispute Lead → select reason
+4. For any invalid lead: click the relevant menu option → Dispute Lead where available → select reason

 Response Speed Is Your #1 Ranking Factor